 J. STERLING MORTON

-Like many people involved in founding Nebraska, J. Sterling Morton had several interests.
+Like many brilliant people involved in founding Nebraska, J. Sterling Morton had several interests.
 He was a newspaper editor, author, politician and horticulturist.
 But he is best remembered as the father of Arbor Day.

-He also served as territorial governor of Nebraska, and later he was appointed U.S. secretary of agriculture.
+J. Sterling Morton served as territorial governor of Nebraska, and later, in 1893, he was appointed U.S. secretary of agriculture.

-But Morton is best known for starting Arbor Day in 1872, with a resolution before the State Board of Agriculture.
-A prize was designated for the person who “properly planted the most trees.”
-On the first Arbor Day, more than a million trees were planted.
-Morton said, “Other holidays repose upon the past; Arbor Day proposes for the future.”
+But he is best known for starting Arbor Day in 1872, with a momentous resolution before the State Board of Agriculture.
+A prize was designated for the person who "properly planted the most trees."
+On the first Arbor Day, more than a million trees were planted!
+Morton proclaimed, "Other holidays repose upon the past; Arbor Day proposes for the future."

 In 1874, Governor Robert Furnas issued a proclamation asking Nebraskans to observe Arbor Day.
 In 1885, Arbor Day was changed from April 10 to April 22 in honor of Morton's birthday.
-Today, Arbor Day is designated as the last Friday in April and is observed in many parts of the world.
+Today, Arbor Day is designated as the last Friday in April and is celebrated across the globe.

-Arbor Lodge, Morton's home in Nebraska City, grew from a four-room farmhouse into a 52-room mansion.
-A 65-acre arboretum with more than 250 species of trees and shrubs provides the setting for the house.
+Arbor Lodge, Morton's home in Nebraska City, grew from a four-room farmhouse into a splendid 52-room mansion.
+A 65-acre arboretum with more than 250 species of trees and shrubs provides a gorgeous setting for the house.
 Morton himself planted most of them.
 Today, Arbor Lodge is a state park and monument to Morton, and no monument could be more appropriate!